Euro zone bond yields edge higher ahead of economic data | Law-Order

 Euro zone bond yields edge higher ahead of economic data

-Euro zone government bond yields edged higher on Monday as investors awaited data from the bloc and the U.S. later this week after central bankers in Jackson Hole did not provide additional cues about the direction of the monetary policy.
-Federal Reserve Chair Jerome Powell did little on Friday to dissuade markets from the "higher for longer" mantra for rates that has driven up Treasury yields in recent weeks, leaving some investors looking for more cautious bets in the event the economy cannot escape a downturn next year.
+Euro zone government bond yields edged higher on Monday as investors awaited data from the bloc and the U.S. later this week after central bankers in Jackson Hole did not provide additional cues about the direction of monetary policy.
+A rally in stocks triggered a bit of a selloff in safe-haven bonds.
+Bond prices move inversely with yields.

-Euro zone government bond yields edged higher on Monday as investors awaited data from the bloc and the U.S. later this week after central bankers in Jackson Hole did not provide additional cues about the direction of the monetary policy.

-Federal Reserve Chair Jerome Powell did little on Friday to dissuade markets from the "higher for longer" mantra for rates that has driven up Treasury yields in recent weeks, leaving some investors looking for more cautious bets in the event the economy cannot escape a downturn next year.
-Powell's remark "that the Fed is prepared to raise rates if appropriate and reasonable was probably the most interesting statement," according to Berenberg analysts.
-"What is appropriate and reasonable will become clear in the coming weeks."

-European Central Bank President (ECB) Christine Lagarde said that profound changes in the global economy could create greater inflation volatility and more persistent price pressures.
+"I wouldn’t read too much into today's yield rise," said Hauke Siemssen, rate strategist at Commerzbank.
+"Markets are actually waiting for inflation data, after comments from Lagarde and Powell (on Friday) that were on the hawkish side but not more hawkish than expected," he added, referring to European Central Bank (ECB) President Christine Lagarde and U.S. Federal Reserve Chair Jerome Powell.

+Germany's 10-year government bond yield, the benchmark for the euro area, was up 2.5 basis points (bps) at 2.58%, after reaching 2.59%.
+It was between 2.55% and 2.57% on Friday in the four hours before Powell's speech at the Jackson Hole symposium.
 "Jackson ultimately didn't deliver any fireworks.
-Looking forward, we expect volatility to stay low," Citi analysts said in a note to clients.
+Looking forward, we expect volatility to stay low," Citi analysts said in a morning note to clients.

-Germany's 10-year government bond yield, the benchmark for the euro area, was up one basis point at 2.57%.
-It was between 2.55% and 2.57% on Friday in the four hours before Powell's speech.

-"There were a few hawkish elements in Powell's speech," which "also included some dovish tones," said Aditya Bhave, U.S. economist at BofA.
-"We remain comfortable with our call for one more 25 bps hike (from the Fed) in November and 75 bps of cuts next year, starting in June and proceeding at a quarterly cadence."

-Investor focus is now on the inflation data from Germany and Spain on Wednesday and from France and Italy on Thursday, along with the euro area's aggregate numbers.
-In the U.S., initial jobless claims will be released on Thursday, while monthly data are due on Friday.
+Austrian central bank chief Robert Holzmann, seen as an ECB hawk, mentioned ending Pandemic Emergency Purchase Programme (PEPP) reinvestments, adding that he sees a case for raising interest rates further in September.
+Money markets price slightly less than a 50% chance of a 25 bps ECB rate hike in September, after falling to around 40% last week as HCOB's flash Composite Purchasing Managers' Index (PMI) for the bloc was weaker than expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)